Textualize/rich/docs/assignment3/report.md

    The class has a docstring, but this specific method does not.
 The logic for handling "half bars" and the specific condition for when to draw the "remaining" empty bar (only when color is enabled) is implicit in the code and not explained in documentation.

+## Function 5: **divide_line** (Wrap)

+In @39-103 @ `rich/_wrap.py`

+1. **Did the tool and our manual count match?**
+   - The lizard tool reports a CC of 11 for this function.
+   - I counted by hand for the for loops, if/elif/else, and the "and" compound in the elif.
+Counted 11 total, so the tool and my count give the same result.

+2. **Is the function only complex, or also long?** It is more complex than long.
+The function is 42/65 lines in total in the file.
+The high CC in regards to length means the logic is very dense, meaning that almost every line is some logical check

+3. **What does the function do?** This function determines where to insert line breaks in a string of text so it fits within a given width.
+The high CC is necessary, because it has to handle words that fit within remaining space, words that don't fit on the current line but fit on the next, words longer than the entire width (either folded/cropped), and whether the word appears at the start of the string or middle of the string

+4. **Do we count exceptions (try/except)?** In this function there are no try/except blocks

+5. **Is the documentation clear about all the different outcomes?** The docstring describes the inputs and return value clearly, but does not describe out the different cases (ex: fold vs. no-fold, oversized words).
+To understand all possible outcomes, someone has to trace through the code.
+Also, it isn't mentioned that one of the else branches is unreachable, and essentially dead code so they probably weren't aware of that

 ## Refactoring

 Plan for refactoring complex code: